valentina-mota/11ty-blog-site/src/blog/logs-moths-firewalls.md

 This metaphor came naturally, because humans understand new systems by comparing them to themselves.

 The story of the bug shows how literal accidents become part of language.
 In 1947, engineers at Harvard University found a moth trapped inside the Mark II Aiken Relay Calculator.
-Grace Hopper, a member of the programming team, taped it into her logbook and wrote: “First actual bug found".
+Grace Hopper, a member of the programming team, taped it into her logbook and wrote: "First actual bug found".
 The joke survived and debugging became a permanent part of programming.
 Engineers had already used the word bug to describe mechanical faults since the days of Thomas Edison, but Hopper turned *bug* and *debug* into everyday terms in computing.